always42/100t/README.md

 "Wh@t!fF!"
 "what iff" its.
-A project.Diğital Time Capsule.
-Everyday from message 1. to future.
+A project.Diğital T.C.
+Everyday from message 1.
+to future.
 To everyone.
 SEMPERALTUS.